Booked a trip to Redang Island? Or thinking about heading to Redang Island and wondering what to do in Redang Island, Malaysia?

 BONUS: 11th Thing To Do On Redang Island

-Of course, you can also just relax at the beach.
-The beaches are so nice here, I’m sure you won’t want to miss this activity!
+When you visit Pulau Redang, of course, you can also just relax at the beach.
+The beaches are so nice here, I’m sure you won’t want to miss this activity on your vacation in Redang Island!

 Best Resorts In Redang Island

 When working out where to stay in Redang, you need to consider where you want to be.
-Most activities above can be done from anywhere so location is not important from a Pulau Redang attraction standpoint.
+Most of the things to do at Pulau Redang above can be done from anywhere so location is not important from a Pulau Redang attraction standpoint.

-However, if you like to be in an area where there will be more people and resort and restaurant options then Long Beach (or Pasir Panjang) is a good place to head.
+However, if you like to be in an area where there will be more people and resort and restaurant options, then the Redang Island Long Beach (or Pasir Panjang) is a good place to head.

 For a full guide to where to stay in Redang Island, click here for our best resorts guide.